 "[it's] rational for an instantaneous mind to care equally about all of its successors...this is analogous to preferring the longer to the shorter of two alternative pleasures, when they are of equal intensity"[8a].

 Lockwood appears to advocate a utilitarian approach to morality.
 Utilitarianism is a theory of morality first proposed by British philosopher Jeremy Bentham in 1789.
 The principle of utility states that an action is permissible if, and only if, it increases the total sum of utility, where utility is defined as the pleasure that comes from happiness.

 In order to quantify happiness, Bentham considered: intensity, duration, certainty or uncertainty, propinquity (closeness) or remoteness, fecundity (the ability to produce more happiness in the future), purity (the amount of pain associated with an event), and extent (the amount of people it effects).

 Lockwood suggested that we should add the potential weight of a world to the list with the following example:

-In order to calculate how much pleasure: "the machine will confer on the successors of this instantaneous mind" we must calculate "the total area of that region within my experiential manifold, in which the sensation in question occurs".
+In order to calculate how much pleasure "the machine will confer on the successors of this instantaneous mind" we must calculate "the total area of that region within my experiential manifold, in which the sensation in question occurs"[8c].

 4. Quantum suicide ↑

-This idea was first proposed by Austrian mathematician Hans Moravec in 1987 and French philosopher Bruno Marchal in 1988.
+This idea was first proposed by Canadian roboticist and futurist Hans Moravec and philosopher Bruno Marchal, both in 1988.
 Swedish-American cosmologist Max Tegmark extended the idea in 1998.

 Moravec considered a situation where scientists are unable to turn on a particle accelerator, because every time they try something stops them.
-He suggested that this is the only thing that we could possibly observe if the effect of the particle accelerator was to instantly destroy the Earth.‹ ›
+He suggested that this is the only thing we could possibly observe if the effect of the particle accelerator was to instantly destroy the Earth.